MOHSIN1352/CompetiQuest/server/Backend-Flow.md

 ## Overview

 The CompetiQuest backend is built using *Node.js, **Express 5, and **MongoDB.
-It provides APIs for user authentication, quiz management, question handling, topic, category, and company management.
+It provides APIs for user authentication, quiz management, question handling, topic, category.
 It supports both **user* and *admin* roles.

 Key features include:

 - User registration, login, and profile management
 - Category and topic management
-- Company management
 - Question CRUD and retrieval
 - Quiz generation, submission, scoring, leaderboard, and user statistics
 - Admin-only endpoints for analytics and management